-Some Experimental Tests of the Determinants of Effectiveness of the Combat CAS
+Some Experimental Tests of the Behavior of the Combat CAS

-Controlled laboratory experimentation can shed much light on the actual causal mechanisms underlying the behavior of the combat CAS.
-Thus the negative consequences of a rigid hierarchical or highly centralized organization are well demonstrated in the original series of laboratory experiments on communications patterns in task oriented groups initiated by Bavelas (1950).
-The common experimental procedure is to create in the laboratory groups of 3-5 people, to assign them a group task and to establish certain patterns of permissible communications among them while they are working on the task.
-(Bavelas 1950; Cartwright 1960; Guetzkow 1960) The task is typically an intellectual problem which requires that the information initially distributed among the members be collected into one place and processed to provide an answer to the problem.
+Controlled laboratory experimentation can shed more light on the actual causal mechanisms underlying the behavior of the combat CAS.
+Thus the negative consequences of a rigid hierarchical or highly centralized organization are well demonstrated in the original series of laboratory experiments on communications patterns in task to its agents in the informational and cognitive domains is an important general property that shows strong signs of impacting combat effectiveness.

+oriented groups initiated by Bavelas (1950)12.
+The common experimental procedure is to create in the laboratory groups of 3-5 people, to assign them a group task and to establish certain patterns of permissible communications among them while they are working on the task (Bavelas 1950; Cartwright 1960; Guetzkow 1960).
+The task is typically an intellectual problem which requires that the information initially distributed among the members be collected into one place and processed to provide an answer to the problem.
 Then a new problem is given, and the group repeats the process several times.